 The shingles saw improvement in the 1950s, thanks to manually applied glues that helped prevent wind damage.
 By 1960, researchers discovered that the shingles would be damaged by hail 1.5 inches in diameter or more.

-Are you shopping around for asphalt shingles in Springfield?
+Are you shopping around for asphalt shingles in Springfield, IL?
 Let our team of experts answer all of your residential roofing questions.

 How asphalt shingles are made

 There are two types of asphalt shingles: one with an organic base and one with a fiberglass base.
 In both instances, the back side of the shingle is treated with sand, talc or mica to prevent it from sticking to another one.
 The top surface is designed to block harmful UV rays.